MehrResearch/rp2040hw/README.md

 The Raspberry Pi RP2040 microcontroller powers a range of versatile and very powerful development boards, including the [Raspberry Pi Pico] and the [Pimoroni Tiny 2040].The RP2040 Python SDK doesn't cover the chip's full hardware capabilities.
 Direct register access using the modules in this package allows full control of RP2040's low-level operations using Micropython.

 ## Status
-The following shows progress towards bindings for all documented RP2040 registers, with [datasheet] sections shown in brackets.
+The following shows progress towards bindings for all documented [RP2040][rp2040datasheet]/[RP2350][rp2350datasheet] registers, with sections shown in brackets.
 Please feel free to contribute new bindings or open an issue/submit a PR if you find any bugs.

+### RP2040
 - Core
   - [ ] Bus fabric (2.1.5)
   - [ ] Cortex-M0+  (2.4.8)